 It is our hospital policy to have recent (within 30 days of surgical procedures) lab work on each surgical patient.

 Why do I need to bring my medications in the bottles and not a list?

 It is Dr. Moore’s policy to have the most up to date medication information.
 Many times patients may be unclear on certain medications or dosages.
 With a large array of medications available it may be difficult to go by memory.

 Why do I need to see my dentist for clearance prior to surgery?

-Dr. Moore strives to make sure each patient is at a low risk for infection.
+Dr. Moore strives to make sure each patient is at low risk for infection.
 Patients who have a dental infection are at an increased risk for infection to be transfer to their surgical site during surgery.
 Dental infections may go unnoticed because pain or swelling may not be present and will require close examination to be detected.

 Skilled nursing facility vs in-patient facility?

-Dr. Moore prefers that patients be discharged home with the assistance of home physical therapy for several weeks after hospital discharged.
+Dr. Moore prefers that patients be discharged home with the assistance of home physical therapy for several weeks after a hospital discharged.
 Many patients think that skilled nursing facilities are the best after a replacement but this is not always the case.
 It is rare that patients go to a skilled nursing facility after surgery and unlikely patients go to an inpatient rehab facility.